 Riding boots are a perennial cold-weather classic and, with a 16-inch shaft, you won’t have any trouble fitting this pair of knee-high boots to your calves.
 As far as fit, these boots are available in medium, wide, and extra-wide.
 The boots also feature a round toe, which means more space for your feet.
 Their leather upper and wraparound straps with gold-toned buckles add some extra style factor that gives them a timeless, year-round appeal.

 Upper: Leather | Outsole: Synthetic | Size: 4-12 | Heel Height: 1 inch | Weight: 1 pound, 9 ounces

 Best Sock Boots: Stuart Weitzman Yuliana 60 Boot

 If you prefer your boots to have a little stretch, consider these sock boots.
 Available in stretch suede or leather as well as a python print, they’re as comfortable as they are stylish.

 Upper: Stretch suede or leather | Outsole: Rubber | Size: 3.5-13 | Heel Height: 2.4 inches | Fit: True to size

-What to Look for in Shoes for Wide Feet
+What to Look for When Buying Shoes for Wide Feet